Miles-Kodama/SB-53-Annotated/bill.md

 ### 22757.14.

-(a) A violation of this chapter shall be subject to a civil penalty in an amount not to exceed  dollars ($) per violation, unless the violation is willful or reckless, in which case the civil penalty shall be in an amount not to exceed  dollars ($).
+(a) A violation of this chapter shall be subject to a civil penalty in an amount not to exceed [dollars ($)]{The amended bill text released on 8 July does not specify a dollar figure.} per violation, unless the violation is willful or reckless, in which case the civil penalty shall be in an amount not to exceed  dollars ($).

 (b) The civil penalty shall be assessed in a civil action brought only by the Attorney General.